sloanemccensky/CEI-hustlavision/README.md

 * Goal-setting for daily, weekly, and monthly time ranges
 * Interpersonal relationship / growth / insecurity tracking
 * Gratitude collection for moments of joy submitted by the user :)
+* Initial new-user survey to collect information on user's general vulnerability levels / mind state
+* Gamified component where user can input information on their relationship with another person and have introspcetive relationship-based questions generated for them with key historical context in mind

+The purpose of this application to to refamiliarize users with themselves, no matter what stage or state of life they may be in.
+The overall goal is to allow users to explore themselves in a space without judgment or constraint, to provide them with focused questions and methods of applied introspection over the long-term in order to build self esteem and tangible impact in their daily lives.
+I was inspired by the recent surge in use of AI agents as aides in the realm of mental health matters.
+This application similarly seeks to use AI as a small component in guiding users towards self-driven awareness of themselves.

 ### Tentatively Built With